Wologman/Python_Notes/VS Code for Python.md

 ```JSON
 "python.analysis.extraPaths": ["extra_paths_here:another_path"],
 ```
-- Export the pythonpath of interest from the terminal for the session.
+- Export the python path of interest from the terminal for the session.
 Or add this to the launch.json (Won't help for debugging that's all).
 Add it to extrapaths for linting and code completion.
 ```BASH
 export PYTHONPATH="$PYTHONPATH:/usr/share/qgis/python/plugins:/usr/share/qgis/python"
 ```